Writing & research on the history of computing

 Articles

-In 1961 and in 1969 two towers of Babel of programming languages were published.
+In this article I explore the myth of Babel in the historiography of programming languages.
+The paper focuses on two iconic towers of Babel of programming languages published in 1961 and in 1969.
 The first one appeared on the cover of the Communications of the ACM.
-The second one appeared on Jean E. Sammet’s Programming Languages: History and Fundamentals.
-These two towers have come to symbolize the fragmentation that plagued the development of programming as a result of the multiplicity of notations.
-I will argue that contrary to this common view the tower on the cover of the Communications should be understood as a proud display of the research that profoundly transformed computer programming during the late 1950s.
-The tower of Sammet’s book reflected instead the book’s goal of bringing order into the field of programming languages.
-Symbolically Sammet’s book marked the end of a decade that witnessed the emergence of a logico-linguistic approach to the study of programming notations, a decade which also spurred Sammet’s fascination with Babel.
+The second one appeared on the cover of Jean E. Sammet’s classic monograph Programming Languages: History and Fundamentals.
+Together these two towers have come to symbolize the fragmentation that plagued the development of programming as a result of the multiplicity of notations.
+Yet these two towers are very different from each other, both in terms of their visual content and style, as well as in terms of the contexts in which they originated and were put to work.
+In this paper I argue that the tower on the cover of the Communications should be understood as a proud display of the research that profoundly transformed computer programming during the late 1950s.
+The tower of Sammet’s book, meanwhile, reflected the book’s goal of bringing order into the field of programming languages.
+Symbolically Sammet’s book also marked the end of a decade that had witnessed the emergence of a logic-linguistic approach to the study of programming notations, a decade which also spurred her fascination with Babel.

 “'Content Is Meaningless, and Structure Is All-important': Defining the Nature of Computer Science in the Age of High Modernism, c.
 1950 - c.
 1965”, IEEE Annals of the History of Computing, 45, 2 (April-June 2023): 29-42 [publisher's link] [post-print]

-This article explores the characteristic ambiguity of computer science towards the computer, which has its roots in the response of university computer centers to the commercialization of computing in the mid-1950s.
-University computing experts developed an understanding of the activity of computing disentangled from the computer itself, a conceptual shift that went together with a parallel process of dematerialization of the notion of computer.
+This article is a first attempt to explore the characteristic ambiguity of computer science towards the computer.
+Such ambivalence had its roots in the response of university computer centers to the commercialization of computing in the mid-1950s.
+University computing experts, having lost their role in the design and construction of computers, developed an understanding of the activity of computing disentangled from the computer itself, a conceptual shift that went together with a parallel process of de-materialization of the notion of computer.
 These transformations were triggered and facilitated by the ascendance of a high modernist agenda in the sciences in the United States.
-University computing experts embraced the high modernist abtractionist agenda and developed analogies across programs, notations, and a notion of the computer now understood as a model of computation.
-This conflation of notations, programs, and non-physical representations of the machine, would become one of the core tenets of computer science.
+University computing experts embraced the high modernist abstractionist agenda and developed analogies across programs, notations, and a notion of the computer now understood as a model of computation.
+This conflation of notations, programs, and non-physical representations of the machine, was to become one of the core tenets of computer science.

 “The Politics of Early Programming Languages: IBM and the Algol Project”, Historical Studies in the Natural Sciences (2021) 51 (3): 379–413 [publisher's link] [pdf]

-On the Cold War politics and international economic competition of programming languages.
-The article explores how the strong research-oriented agenda of the Algol project increased IBM’s doubts about a project that the firm already felt little urge to support.
-Eventually, the US Department of Defense’s endorsement of Cobol and the rising popularity of Algol in Europe convinced IBM to push for the use of its own programming language Fortran in Western Europe in order to protect the domestic market.
+The underlying theme in this paper is the Cold War politics and international economic competition of programming languages.
+The article shows how in the early 1960s the largely US and Western European community that coalesced around the development of the Algol programming language, which like Cobol also promised to bring about the cross-compatibility of computer programs, pushed for a strong research-oriented agenda in the development of the language.
+Such a course of events increased IBM’s doubts about a project that the firm already felt little urge to support, as it threatened the firm's business model based on customer locking.
+Eventually, the rising popularity of Algol in Europe and the US Department of Defense’s endorsement of Cobol convinced IBM to push in Western Europe for the use of its own Fortran language in order to protect its domestic market.

 “Managing the Technological Edge: the UNESCO International Computation Centre and the Limits to the Transfer of Computer Technology, 1946-61”, Annals of Science, 71, 3 (2014): 410-31 [publisher's link] [pdf]